adrwxyz/adrw.xyz/notes/books/2019-08-19-letters-to-the-church.md

 Consider the following situations where it seems Scripture documents a punishment too severe for the crime:

-* 2 Samuel 6: God killed Uzzah because he touched the ark of the coveneant (which God had forbid anyone from touching) trying to keep it from falling on the ground.
+* 2 Samuel 6: God killed Uzzah because he touched the ark of the covenant (which God had forbid anyone from touching) trying to keep it from falling on the ground.
 * 1 Samuel 13: King Saul waited seven days for the priest, Samuel, to come and make an offering.
 When Samuel didn't show up, Saul took it upon himself to make the sacrifice, as a result God took the Kingdom from him.
 * Numbers 20: Moses didn't get to see the Promised Land because he struck a rock, instead of speaking to it.
 * Acts 5: Ananias and Sapphira were struck dead after selling their land, claiming to donate all proceeds to the church, but secretly keeping some for themselves.